n8acl/aprstosql/docs/index.md

 # APRStoSQL
-###### Current Release 07032024

 Welcome to the Wiki.

-APRStoSQL is a python script designed to stream APRS data into an SQL Server database.
+APRStoSQL is a python script designed to stream APRS data into an Database Server.

+Database Servers Supported:
+- SQL Server
+- MySQL/MariaDB

-The Script will connect to the APRS-IS backbone, filter the data coming in and stream it to a SQL Server database for any other uses.
+The Script will connect to the APRS-IS backbone, filter the data coming in and stream it to a database for any other uses.

 There is no processing on the data other then parsing it from the APRS-IS data stream.